codehsbooks/apjava/Data-Structures/hashmaps.md

 ### What a Hashmap Looks Like
 <hr>
 With Hashmaps we can have keys and assign each key a value.
 So, if we are creating a piece of software to store student grades, our keys are the student's names and the value is the grade itself.
+It is important to remember that each key can only have **one** value.

 This would look like: